Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 ```
 (the latest FIKA will be installed when we rebuild the container)

 Next we need to delete the container and the image.
-We can do that by running these commands one at a time:
+We can do that by running these commands one at a time.

 List containers:
 ```
 docker ps -a